 - Surface cleaning is easier than some other pool surfaces

-- Tiled pool surfaces have been used worldwide and stood the test of time for many decades
+- Tiled pools have been used worldwide and stood the test of time for decades

 DOWNSIDES OF FULLY TILED

 - Tiles can fall off the walls as pool ages